 - Relationship-based education: The Erikson approach to education recognizes the centrality of relationships in all learning.

-- Diversity: Erikson prepares professionals to work with populations that vary in race, ethnicity, and physical and mental abilities.
+- Diversity: Dedicated to addressing the interests and needs of an increasingly diverse society, Erikson prepares professionals to work with populations that vary in age, race, ethnicity, and physical and mental abilities.

-- Complexity: The Institute seeks to understand and value the interplay of various biological, psychological, cultural, historical, and social factors that influence each child.
+- Complexity: Erikson seeks to understand and value the interplay of various biological, psychological, cultural, historical, and social factors that influence each child.

 - High standards and excellence: Graduates consistently report Erikson’s academic programs to be exacting but more than worth the effort.